-MPG Office Trust, the largest office landlord in downtown Los Angeles, reported a narrower loss in the fourth quarter as the office leasing market continued to be rough for owners.
+MPG Office Trust, the largest office landlord in downtown Los Angeles, reported a third-quarter profit propelled by property sales and debt forgiveness.

-The Los Angeles real estate investment trust, which also owns several buildings in Orange and San Diego counties, finished the quarter with a loss of $138.3 million, or $2.82 a share.
+The Los Angeles real estate investment trust, which also owns several buildings in Orange and San Diego counties, finished the quarter that ended Sept.
+30 with earnings of $25.6 million, or 51 cents a share.
 In the same period a year earlier, MPG lost $17.9 million, or 36 cents a share.
 Revenue was $84 million, down 3%.

 "Fundamentals in downtown L.A. continue to be challenging and MPG's ho-hum operating results reflect those head winds," said analyst Michael Knott of Green Street Advisors.

 Third-quarter earnings got a boost with the July disposal of City Tower in Orange County that relieved the company of paying a $140-million mortgage loan secured by the property.
 MPG also took out a $33.8-million loan in August on its Plaza Las Fuentes office building in Pasadena.

 MPG, which owns the 72-story U.S. Bank Tower and other trophy properties in downtown Los Angeles, has been shedding assets that it doesn't consider part of its core portfolio.
 The company reported having $176 million in cash at the end of the quarter, of which $106.8 million was unrestricted.